cointobanks/lifetioncoin-docs/_includes/devdoc/guide_p2p_network.md

     [...]

-The DNS seeds are maintained by Dash community members: some of them provide dynamic DNS seed servers which automatically get IP addresses of active nodes by scanning the network; others provide static DNS seeds that are updated manually and are more likely to provide IP addresses for inactive nodes.
-In either case, nodes are added to the DNS seed if they run on the default Dash ports of 9999 for mainnet or 19999 for testnet.
+The DNS seeds are maintained by Lifetioncoin community members: some of them provide dynamic DNS seed servers which automatically get IP addresses of active nodes by scanning the network; others provide static DNS seeds that are updated manually and are more likely to provide IP addresses for inactive nodes.
+In either case, nodes are added to the DNS seed if they run on the default Lifetioncoin ports of 9999 for mainnet or 19999 for testnet.

 <!-- paragraph below based on Greg Maxwell's email in